shaiksanahashmath16/Expense-Tracker/README.md

 - Learning Python programming.
 #CONCLUSION
 The Expense Tracker project was successfully developed using Python.
 The application provides a simple method for recording and managing daily expenses.
 Through this project, concepts such as lists, loops, conditional statements, user input handling, and calculations were implemented effectively.
 The project serves as a practical example of applying Python programming to solve real-world problems and can be enhanced further with additional features in the future.
-The Expense Tracker project was successfully developed using Python.
-The application provides a simple method for recording and managing daily expenses.
-Through this project, concepts such as lists, loops, conditional statements, user input handling, and calculations were implemented eff